JacobFischer/ts-typed-events/README.md

 Strongly typed event emitters for [TypeScript](https://www.typescriptlang.org/).

-This is a TypeScript project, although the compiled source is available in the npm package, it is solely designed around the purpose of making events easier to work with _in TypeScript_.
+This is a TypeScript project, although the compiled source is available in the npm package without any runtime dependencies, it is solely designed around the purpose of making events easier to work with _in TypeScript_ via the included definitions.

 ## Purpose